 What Is an Index Fund?

-The potential to outperform the market is one advantage that actively-managed funds have over index funds, and this notion of outperformance is attractive to investors.
-After all, why settle for an index fund when you know you will only receive the market return, less a nominal fee, to the fund’s manager?
+The potential to outperform the market is one advantage that actively managed funds have over index funds, and this notion of outperformance is attractive to investors.
+After all, why settle for an index fund when you know you will only receive the market return, less a nominal fee to the fund’s manager?

 Active Management: Luck or Skill?

 You might point out that some funds indeed beat their indexes, so why not buy those?
-Well, how do we know whether the active manager was skilled in his or her investment selection, or was just lucky?
+How do we know whether the active manager was skilled in their investment selection or was just lucky?
 Evidence from a Barclays study shows that the chance for continued outperformance is slim for an active manager to continue beating the index.

-Cost Considerations: Index Funds Beat Active
+Index Funds vs. Active Funds: Cost

-Actively-managed funds start at a disadvantage when compared to index funds.
-The average ongoing management expense of an actively-managed fund costs 1% more than its passively managed cousin.
-The expense issue is one reason why actively-managed funds underperform their index.
+Actively managed funds start at a disadvantage when compared to index funds.
+The average ongoing management expense of an actively managed fund costs 1% more than its passively managed cousin.
+The expense issue is one reason why actively managed funds underperform their index.